CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

 //...
 ```

 Finally we can update our template and display the data.
 The way we do that is to iterate through the array of entries and condition the display IF there is a `message` key in the `data` attribute (remember the way we store the results in our database?).

+We also need to format the date - please read the docs for [`date` in AngularJS](https://docs.angularjs.org/api/ng/filter/date)

 !FILENAME www/templates/test/data.html
 ```html